MICHELE NORRIS, Host:

 But some longtime residents disagree.
 Lois Carswell is president of a group called Seniors for Safety.
 She says the two-way bike lane is dangerous to older residents who are used to one-way traffic.

-Ms. LOIS CARSWELL (President, Seniors for Safety): We wanted a lane - the right kind of lane that would keep everybody safe, that would keep the bikers safe.
+LOIS CARSWELL: We wanted a lane - the right kind of lane that would keep everybody safe, that would keep the bikers safe.
 But we want it to be done the right way.
 And it has not been done the right way.

 ROSE: Carswell has joined other prominent residents of Prospect Park West in suing the city over the bike lane.
 Its critics, including the wife of U.S. Senator Charles Schumer, may be the most powerful opponents the administration of Mayor Michael Bloomberg has encountered in its effort to build more bike lanes.
 But they're not the only ones.